roaddan/dir-00-64tass-src/lib/README.md

     - lib-     Contains assembly code relativ to the environnement described by the file suffix.
     - header-  Contains program initial code to allow fireind-up under Basic 2.0.
     - macro-   Contains macros writteh under 64Tass syntax.
-    - map-     Contains declarations and constants relativ to the environnement described by the file suffix.
+    - map-     Contains declarations and constants relatives to the environnement described by the file suffix.

 ###  Préfixes level 2: